 Running daily and weekly backups of our clients’ websites and databases is also a service we believe every website owner should enlist, because you’ll never forget that person who came to you when their website was taken down by hackers.
 This service ensures we always have a current backup should hackers or server changes affect your website.
 For added protection, we also make sure the most recent and effective security measures are in place and working properly.

 Most importantly we provide 24/7 customer support so our clients don’t have to deal with spotty customer support techs at shared hosting companies.
-If there’s a question or problem about a client’s website or hosing plan, they just call, text, or email and we are on it.
+If there’s a question or problem about a client’s website or hosting plan, they just call, text, or email and we are on it.
 We know their individual site and server so we can quickly and efficiently resolve any issues that may arise.

 Have anything to add to this post?
 Tell us in the comments.